The Perfect Grilled Steak

 You can also keep a water spray bottle handy to help tame flare-ups.

 A meat thermometer and paying close attention to internal temperature are key if you want the perfect steak every time.
-The USDA recommends these safe cooking temperatures, but most chefs will disagree that this is the best way to cook a steak.
+The USDA recommends these safe cooking temperatures, but most chefs say that this is NOT the best way to cook a steak.

 Chef Bryan recommends removing the steaks off the grill when the internal temperature (taken in the thickest part of the steak and before resting) is: